About Arilin and this site

 Illustration by Ransom

-Professor Thorferra came to Mensura from Stravell, a country on another world, through an unfortunate techno-magical accent.
+Professor Thorferra came to Mensura from Stravell, a country on another world, through an unfortunate techno-magical accident.
 Like our world, hers also features races of different sizes, albeit only two: the Rha, cat-people like herself who are giants on our scale, and Liliren, mouse-people of a similar scale to us.
 Unlike our world, where Mensura College became the first locale mixing the different sizes in centuries, in Stravell the races always co-existed.
 The co-existence is largely peaceful, but Rha society is afflicted by a level of systemic prejudice against Liliren based on size.
 Ms. Thorferra suffered from those prejudices herself, but finding herself as one of the few giants in Mensura—before the founding of the college—led her to a quick shifting of attitudes.

 There are rumors on campus about Professor Thorferra having a somewhat darker past, particularly regarding her behavior in Stravell.
 While she grew up poorly socialized and manifesting sociopathic tendencies, particularly toward Liliren, those days are well behind her.
 She now enjoys a reputation as both a gracious host and a well-liked professor.